Jarvis308/Art2Music/README.md

 # Art 2 Music
-A class project to convert pixel hsv values to sound frequencies.
+A class project to convert pixel color data to sound frequencies.
 The program application is hosted on streamlit at

 Based on the original project from Victor Murcia.